zap150/besthea/README.md

 OpenMP is a dependency usually accompanying a compiler.
 For a note on AppleClang see the next section.

+If one wants to use the GPU-accelerated functionality implemented in the `besthea_cuda` library, CUDA should also be installed.

 **Build**

 The compilation of BESTHEA is based on CMake.
 Since in-source build is disabled, create a build directory and call cmake from within as